Bloodstain Pattern Analysis Expert Witness

 What can a bloodstain pattern expert determine?

 Bloodstain pattern analysis is a discipline within the field of forensic science.
 During a violent incident, blood is deposited on various surfaces, and the aftermath is interpreted by crime scene personnel.
-A bloodstain pattern analyst can reconstruct events during an incident by analyzing bloodstain patterns and stains.
-An analyst can determine the following:
+A bloodstain pattern analyst can reconstruct events during an incident by analyzing bloodstains and bloodstain patterns.
+An analyst may be able to determine the following based on scene factors:

 - A general area in three-dimensional space where an impact occurred